 - 2. Consuls shall issue to their own and to foreign citizens and to stateless persons the necessary visas for entry into and exit from the sending State. - 3.
-Consuls shall, where authorized to do so by the laws of the sending country, be entitled to issue certificates of the birth or death of citizens of their country and to register marriages where both parties to the marriage are citizens of the sending country.
+Consuls shall, where authorized to do so by the laws of the sending country, be entitled to issue certificates of the birth or death of citizens of their country.
+The registration of the birth or death of such citizens shall be notified to the competent authorities of the receiving country.